stolostron/multicluster-observability-addon/demo/demoScript.md

 @Joao Run through the instalation

 Now that we have deployed the configuration for the addon its time to finally install the addon on the spoke clusters.
-The process of installing an addon on a cluster is quite trivial, we only need to create, in the namespace of the spoke cluster, a resource called `ManagedClusterAddOn` and give it the name `multicluster-observability-addon`.
-The `ManagedClusterAddOn` contains a list of resources that will be used by the manager to configure the addon deployment on the spoke cluster.
+The process of installing an addon on a cluster is quite trivial, we only need to create, in the namespace of the spoke cluster, a resource called `ManagedClusterAddOn` and give it the name `multicluster-observability-addon`. `ManagedClusterAddOn` contains a list of resources that will be used by the manager to configure the addon deployment on the spoke cluster.

 For this demo we will install the addon using a helm chart.
-As before we've pre-defined the values in the values.yaml file `demo/addon-install/values.yaml`
+As before we've pre-defined the values in the values.yaml file to facilitate the demo `demo/addon-install/values.yaml`

-So now if I run the deployment command with `--dry-run` we will be able to see the resources that will be created.
+So now if we enable the `--dry-run` flag we can see the resources that will be created.

 RUN `helm upgrade --install addon-install demo/addon-install/ --dry-run`

-Looking at the `ManagedClusterAddOn` resouce
+Looking at the `ManagedClusterAddOn` resouce;

 @Joao go through the logging resources

 For the logging configuration we will use:
 - The authentication configmap called `logging-auth` which has the mapping between the log stores on `ClusterLogForwarder` and their authentication methods;
-- A configmap with the URL of the loki store, specific to the spoke cluster;
+- A configmap with the loki store URL, specific to the spoke cluster;
 - A configmap that will contain the CA, of the loki store;
 - And finally it's not on the list because if you remember it was a default on the `ClusterManagementAddOn` resource, but the `ClusterLogForwarder` template instance created before will also be used for configuration.